Home» Gadgets» Mobiles» Xiaomi Mobile Price in Nepal (August 2026 Updated)

 The Pro+ option of the Redmi Note series has been on a roll for the past few years.
 The phone has been one of the best picks in its price range.
 Last year’s Note 14 Pro+ was almost perfect, and the Note 15 Pro+ brings incremental upgrades over it.
 It now has IP66/IP68/IP69/IP69K ratings instead of just IP68.
 The screen is a little larger, and the chipset is a little more powerful.

-Despite all the upgrades it brings, the Redmi Note 15 Pro+ might not make sense to purchase (at least right now).
+Despite all the upgrades it brings, the Redmi Note 15 Pro+ does not make sense to purchase.

 Possible Alternatives

-But, as it stands, just get the 15T if you are spending close to Rs.
-60,000 on a phone right now!
-You are getting a much more powerful phone and optics, complete with a telephoto lens.
+So, as it stands, if you are spending close to Rs.
+65,000 on a phone right now, it makes more sense to go for the Nothing Phone (4a).
+You get a more capable overall package with stronger optics, including a telephoto lens.

 Redmi Note 15 Pro+ Specifications